mpinar/MachineLearning/Coursework_Mert_Pinar.md

 ![corr](https://github.com/mpinar/MachineLearning/blob/master/corrplot.png?raw=true)

-From these plots we can observe that these three dendrograms are not quite correlated.
-That's because of the approaches that three techniques have on the terms of clustering.
-Single Linkage finds the smallest distance for each data point and keep them in a next-best-merge array, where complete linkage computes the n^2 distance metric and then sort the distances for each data point and average linkage merges in each iteration the pair of clusters with the highest cohesion.
+It can be seen from these plots that these three dendrograms are not significantly correlated due to the different approaches of these three clustering techniques that applied.
+Single Linkage finds the smallest distance for each data point and keep them in a next-best-merge array, while the complete linkage computes the n^2 distance in metric and then sort the distances for each data point and lastly, average linkage merges clusters in each iteration with the highest cohesion.

 ### Forecasting Part